 CLICK HERE to see special events at the institutions SOAR supports

 Armenian flags below represent the locations of orphanages we support.

 Boarding School #2 of Fridtjof Nansen (formerly Orphanage of Fridtjof Nansen) in Gyumri, Armenia, houses children between the ages of 4 and 18.

-Children's Home of Gyumri houses children with special needs ages 6 years and younger.
+Children's Home of Gyumri houses approximately 125 children (50% boys-50% girls) with special needs ages 6 years and younger.

 Community Development and Social Support Center (CDSSC) in Gyumri, Armenia, is a non-residential center that offers alternative care and material assistance to special needs children and their families.
 The Center started its activities in 2012.

 Dzorak Care Center in Yerevan, Armenia, served as an orphanage for 400 children during the 1940s.
 In 1959, it became a boarding school for children from underprivileged families.
 Today, Dzorak serves as an orphanage and nursing home for adults with severe physical and psychological disabilities who have outgrown the traditional orphanage.